trahn/trahn.github.io/_posts/2014-11-27-aaron-swartz.md

 ---
 layout: post
 title: 'United States v.
-Aaron Swartz: The Story of a Courageous Young Man.'
+Aaron Swartz - The Story of a Courageous Young Man'
 shortinfo: 'On January 11, 2013, a 26-year-old was found dead in his apartment in New York.
 His name was Aaron Swartz and he committed suicide in wake of facing a prison sentence of up to 35 years and a fine of up to one million dollar.'
 ---